 # /api/models/responses.py

-"""The scholar_flux.api.models.responses module contains the core response types used to indicate whether the retrieval
+"""The scholar_flux.api.models.responses module contains the core response types used during API response retrieval.

 Classes: